 The United Nations Climate Change Conference 2011: Lutherans at Durban, South Africa: Reports from Lutheran Participants on site.

-Reflections on Divestment by James Martin Schramm, Ethics Professor at Luther College.
+Reactions to Appeals for Divestment by James Martin-Schramm, Ethics Professor at Luther College.
 He urges caution and encourages us to accompany divestment with personal action and advocacy.

 GreenFaith.
 For an ecumenical/interfaith program on divestment, go to www.greenfaith.org and search the site for "divestment."
 Lots of resources here.